 Public places bylaw

 Council adopted the Public Places Bylaw at its meeting on 28 November 2024.
-The Bylaw will come into effect on 1 February 2025.
+The Bylaw came into effect on 1 February 2025.

 This is a new Bylaw, which replaces the previous Trading in Public Places Bylaw.
 This bylaw aims to streamline processes, protect public health & safety, prevent nuisances, and regulate trading to ensure an orderly, enjoyable environment for all.